© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bunbury hillfort: a univallate hillfort south west of Alton Towers is a scheduled monument protected by Historic England under reference 1014686.
 View the official record →

-Bunbury hillfort is a univallate hillfort located in Staffordshire, situated to the southwest of Alton Towers.
+Bunbury is a univallate hillfort located south-west of Alton Towers in Staffordshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014686.

 Bunbury hillfort: a univallate hillfort south west of Alton Towers is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014686.